lucasvolkmer/d2l-en-branch/chapter_natural-language-processing-pretraining/subword-embedding.md

 # Subword Embedding
 :label:`sec_fasttext`

-English words usually have internal structures and formation methods.
-For example, we can deduce the relationship between "dog", "dogs", and "dogcatcher" by their spelling.
-All these words have the same root, "dog", but they use different suffixes to change the meaning of the word.
-Moreover, this association can be extended to other words.
-For example, the relationship between "dog" and "dogs" is just like the relationship between "cat" and "cats".
-The relationship between "boy" and "boyfriend" is just like the relationship between "girl" and "girlfriend".
-This characteristic is not unique to English.
-In French and Spanish, a lot of verbs can have more than 40 different forms depending on the context.
-In Finnish, a noun may have more than 15 forms.
-In fact, morphology, which is an important branch of linguistics, studies the internal structure and formation of words.
+English words usually have intIncorporação de subpalavra :label:`sec_fasttext`

+As palavras em inglês gernal mente têm estructureas and formation methodsinternas e métodos de formação.
+FPor exaempleo, we can deduce the relationship between "dog", "dogs", and "dogcatcher" by their spelling.
+All these words have the same root, "dog", but they usepodemos deduzir a relação entre "cachorro", "cachorros" e "dogcatcher" por sua grafia.
+Todas essas palavras têm a mesma raiz, "cachorro", mas usam sufixos different suffixes to change the meaning of the word.
+Moreover, this association can bees para mudar o significado da palavra.
+Além disso, essa associação pode ser exstended to other wordida a outras palavras.
+FPor exaempleo, thea relationship between "dog" and "dogs" is just like the relationship betweenção entre "cachorro" e "cachorros" é exatamente como a relação entre "cgato" ande "cgatos".
+TheA relationship between "boy" and "boyfriend" is just like the relationship between "girl" and "girlfriend".
+Thisção entre "menino" e "namorado" é igual à relação entre "menina" e "namorada".
+Essa characteriístic is not unique ta não é exclusiva do Einglish.
+In French and Spanish, a lot ofês.
+Em francês e espanhol, muitos verbos can have more than 40podem ter mais de 40 formas different formses, depending on theendo do contexto.
+In Finnish, a noun may have more thanEm finlandês, um substantivo pode ter mais de 15 formas.
+In fact,Na verdade, a morphfology, which is an important branch ofia, que é um importante ramo da linguiísticsa, estudies the internal structura a estrutura interna e and formation of wordção das palavras.

 ## fastText